viktorbobinski/viktorbobinski.github.io/_posts/2022-04-27-social-media-posting-app.md

 - gathers data
 - connects to Bitly API to create bitly link used to analyse reach of the campaign.

-App supports optional advertisement content if group accepts ads and replacing a Facebook group functionality. <br/>
+App supports optional advertisement content if group accepts ads and replacing a Facebook group functionality.

-[Posting App on Google Sheets][posting-app]

-[Posting App on Github][github]

 Example on how Bitly API is called to create a Bitly link: